 weld heat martensite concerns.

-I tried to weld above 40 IPM with the Accu-Pulse with Miller's recommended settings we could not do the welds t, due to weld skipping
+I tried to weld above 40 IPM with the Accu-Pulse using Miller's recommended weld settings we could not do the welds due to weld skipping

 and arc instability.

 We went to an 0.035 wire and could not get the travel

 speeds so we changed back to 0.045 wire

 (1.2mm) wire and had to run the pulsed arc with the arc length

 buried in the part.
 The small arc resulted in extensive weld spatter, also the part could

 not handle the pulsed weld transfer and with the resulting high weld heat we had weld burn through holes all over the place.

 the disappointing Miller pulsed weld equipment results. we took your advice and changed the weld transfer mode to CV, using high circuit with